-Here at GHU, it’s no surprise we aren’t into fad diets or crazy concoctions that claim they’ll help you lose weight.
-We’re more into the 80/20 philosophy—aim to eat right and make good choices about 80% of the time, but leave 20% room for indulgences and your favorite treats.
-(In other words: life is short, eat the cake every now and then.)
+As a fitness expert for decades, it’s no surprise we aren’t into fad diets or crazy concoctions that claim they’ll help you lose weight.
+I recommend the 80/20 philosophy—aim to eat right and make good choices about 80% of the time, but leave 20% room for indulgences and your favorite treats.
 So when we heard that people have been trying intermittent fasting as a way to lose weight, we were curious.
 Does this actually work?
 Is it safe?
-We researched whether or not intermittent fasting is good for you so we can tell you our honest opinion.
+We researched whether or not intermittent fasting is healthy so we can tell you our honest opinion.

 What Is Intermittent Fasting?